NWSOFT-ORG/NWEdit/docs/general-conf.md

-# Customization of PyPlus
+# Customization of NWEdit
-PyPlus is designed to be customisable through [JSON](https://json.org/).\
+NWEdit is designed to be customisable through [JSON](https://json.org/).\
 The json files are located in the `Config/` directory in the source.\
-Because PyPlus loads these settings on start, you need to restart PyPlus (PyPlus > Restart) to see the changes.
+Because NWEdit loads these settings on start, you need to restart NWEdit (NWEdit > Restart) to see the changes.
 ## 1. General Settings
 ### 1.1 Themes and color schemes
-PyPlus supports theming through [ttkthemes](https://ttkthemes.readthedocs.io), and color schemes from [Pygments](https://pygments.org)\
+NWEdit supports theming through [ttkthemes](https://ttkthemes.readthedocs.io), and color schemes from [Pygments](https://pygments.org)\
 Explore themes [here](https://ttkthemes.readthedocs.io/en/latest/themes.html) and color schemes [here](https://pygments.org/styles/)\
-Configuration (Menu > PyPlus > Preferences > General Settings):
+Configuration (Menu > NWEdit > Preferences > General Settings):
 ```jsonc
 {
     "ttk_theme": "black", // Any ttk theme